Online Brokers Comparison

 I personally have used quite a few brokers but here are a few that are good/reliable (Realize this is my experience, so I cant speak for others):

-- Interactive Brokers – For active traders(even if you trade small size) Interactive Brokers is the best as their commissions are per share basis(CHEAP) and the money you save for active trading is worth it.
+• Interactive Brokers – For active traders(even if you trade small size) Interactive Brokers is the best as their commissions are per share basis(CHEAP) and the money you save for active trading is worth it.
 If you are a brand new trader you might find them not as user friendly as some of the more mainstream brokers because they cater towards more experienced investors.
 The are a huge broker for amount of executions/volume and the executions are excellent.
 I honestly haven’t taken the time to figure out all the trading platform features so I simply use them for order entry and account tracking.
 They have good online service.

-- Tradeking – Is pretty good and I have an IRA there.
+• Tradeking – Is pretty good and I have an IRA there.
 Their have little fees and everything works well.
 They offer lots of seminars online and trading education for those that use it.
 I have never used any of it but they reinvest dividends automatically for my ETF’s and they seem pretty good.
 They have a very active user forums too.
 The only drawback is that it’s an online order platform vs. a desktop platform.

-- Scottrade – I signed up with then many years ago when $7 a trade was cheap but for a brokerage where people want more services like check writing and regional customer service(they have local office in bigger areas) it works good for people who want more service but for a trader it can get expensive using them.
+• Scottrade – I signed up with then many years ago when $7 a trade was cheap but for a brokerage where people want more services like check writing and regional customer service(they have local office in bigger areas) it works good for people who want more service but for a trader it can get expensive using them.
 I moved one of my IRA to Tradeking because Scottrade wouldn’t automatically reinvest dividends(Maybe they do now ?).
 Overall though Scottrade has excellent service, a good trading platform, very reliable, but I would probably use some cheaper for trading.

 I have also heard good things from other traders about(I HAVENT USED THESE):

-- Sogotrade.com (cheap but not sure about their quality of trade execution)
+• Sogotrade.com (cheap but not sure about their quality of trade execution)

 Overall, think about what you will be doing with the account.
-If you are small and trade small # of shares when a per share cost broker(Interactive Brokers) or low cost(Zecco, Tradeking,etc…) will be important.
+If you are small and trade small # of shares then a per share cost broker(Interactive Brokers) or low cost(Zecco, Tradeking,etc…) will be important.
 If you need margin then definitely pay attention to the margin rates.
 I don’t care as much in my trading about interest paid to me on my cash but if you are carrying large cash/money market balances then pay attention to that………